cs1302uga/cs1302-ce25/README.md

       the pathname string for the `File` object:

       ```
-      find: `%s': No such file or directory
+      find: `%s`: No such file or directory
       ```

    1. If the file or directory denoted by the `File` object does exist, print the